-- 16.1 The gas fired boiler is a Potterton Sirius Two WH 60kW installed in the last Quinquennium and is located in the Vestry with a balanced flue.
-The old boiler house was demolished as part of the recent works. - 16.2 The water supply was renewed in 2017.
-A new water meter was installed in 2017. - 16.3 The circulating heating pipe work was fully replaced in the las Quinquennium. - 16.4 The gas entry pipe from the Vestry has been replaced in yellow MDPE following inspection by the Corgi Engineer.
-The gas supply was renewed in 2017 and the meter reading on inspection was 07746.
+16.1 The gas fired boiler is a Potterton Sirius Two WH 60kW installed in 2016 and is located in the Vestry with a balanced flue.
+The old boiler house was demolished as part of the recent works.

-16.5 The new heating was a great improvement and was reported to be working satisfactorily.
+- 16.2 The water supply was renewed in 2017.
+A new water meter was installed in 2017. - 16.3 The circulating heating pipe work was fully replaced in the last Quinquennium. - 16.4 The gas entry pipe from the Vestry has been replaced in yellow MDPE following inspection by the Corgi Engineer.
+The gas supply was renewed in 2017. - 16.5 The new heating was a great improvement and was reported to be working satisfactorily.